If you’re trying to figure out how to mentally prepare for labor, know that you are NOT alone in that.

 For me, part of what freaked me out about labor was all of the birth videos I watched with screaming women, tears, guts (ok maybe not guts), and blood.

-Natural birth was NOT for me.
-I also think that women should be empowered to make the best choice for themselves, so if you want a natural birth – have a natural birth!
+Natural birth was NOT for me (although if it IS for you, I suggest you read these natural labor tips from a L&D nurse who rocked her natural labor).
+I think that women should be empowered to make the best choice for themselves, so if you want a natural birth – have a natural birth.

 TAKE A PRENATAL COURSE